MNKOM9010 – Communicating Science

 The pedagogical framework for the course is based on process-oriented writing, combined with participatory methods from design and creative writing.
-The teaching encourages you to use writing and reflection as techniques to approach future communication challenges like scientists.
+The teaching encourages you to use writing and reflection as techniques to approach future communication challenges like a scientist.

 The course is divided into three parts.
 The first part teaches you how to analyze a scientific article relevant to your field of study, and how to prepare a presentation related to your own research.
-Here, you will write and annotate a scientific abstract related to your own research project, and prepare a scientific presentation (a poster or a short talk).
+Here, you will write and annotate a scientific abstract related to your own research project, and prepare a scientific poster presentation.

 The second part teaches you the basic elements of storytelling, and how to communicate science to a broader audience using both textual and visual media.
 Here, you will write and annotate a popular science article and prepare a short presentation for a non-scientific audience.

 The third part, the home exam, teaches you how to employ your knowledge about science communication to a new and unfamiliar genre.
-You must choose a genre, an audience and an appropriate message to communicate, and must submit a text, a video or a graphical presentation as your final delivery.
-The submission must also include descriptions of analyzed reference works, reflections on the writing process, and a short text describing the reasoning behind the strategies selected to communicate effectively.
+You must choose a genre, an audience and an appropriate message to communicate, and submit a text, a video, a podcast or a graphical presentation as your final delivery.
+The submission must also include descriptions of analyzed reference works, reflections on the writing process, and a text describing the communication strategies in your own work.

 Attendance at the first lecture is mandatory.